anyscale/templates/templates/text-gen-service/README.md

 # Anyscale Service - Text generation

-This template provides an example of Anyscale LLM service to  batch inference workload and generate GPT2-outputs from a given prompt!
+This template provides an example of Anyscale LLM service to generate GPT2-outputs from a given prompt.

 ## Running locally on Anyscale service

-Within workspace terminal you can run following command to start the service.
+After launching this template, within workspace terminal you can run following command to start the service.

 `serve run server:deployment`